Residents of Kingston encampment face uncertain future | CBC News

 Mayor says city has worked hard to create dozens of low-barrier shelter spaces

-Nicole Lavinge has been living in the woods near Kingston's Integrated Care Hub off and on for a couple of years.
+Nicole Lavinge has been living off and on in the woods near the Integrated Care Hub in Kingston, Ont., for a couple of years.
 Now she's wondering where she'll go next.

-The city plans to move forward with the planned eviction of those camping at Belle Park early next week.
+The city plans to move forward with the planned eviction of people camping at Belle Park next week.

 Removal of the tents and makeshift shelters was originally supposed to happen in January, but council voted to push that to the spring.